Ancaster Forest and Nature School

 "An observant child should be put in the way of things worth observing" - Charlotte Mason

-Our toddler program is mindfully designed for children 18 months - 30 months of age.
-With a maximum class size of 10 toddlers per two Registered Early Childhood Educators, we ensure a personalized, engaging, and supportive setting for optimal development.
+Our Toddler Program is thoughtfully designed for children 18 to 30 months of age.
+With a maximum of 10 toddlers supported by two Educators, we provide a nurturing, responsive environment that allows each child to feel safe, seen, and supported as they grow.

-At Ancaster Forest & Nature School, we are firm believers in the transformative power of real-life, nature-based sensory experiences for children.
-Whether it's harvesting fresh vegetables from our garden, measuring ingredients for delicious snacks, or embarking on explorations through acres of lush and diverse forest, we offer a sensory-rich environment that consistently connects children to and deepens their understanding of the natural world.
+At Ancaster Forest & Nature School, we believe deeply in the power of real-life, nature-based sensory experiences.
+Children engage in meaningful activities such as harvesting vegetables from the garden, measuring ingredients for shared snacks, and exploring acres of diverse forest.
+These experiences invite curiosity, independence, and a growing connection to the natural world.

 The foundations of best practices at Ancaster Forest & Nature School are underpinned by a robust framework informed by several research-based documents such as: